MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-overview-plan-for-dlp.md

 ### Identify stakeholders

 When implemented, DLP policies can be applied across large portions of your organization.
 IT can't develop a broad ranging plan on their own without negative consequences.
-You need to identify the stakeholders who can describe the regulations, laws and industry standards your organization is subject to, the categories of sensitive items to be protected, the business processes they are used in and the risky behavior that should be limited.
+You need to identify the stakeholders who can:

+- describe the regulations, laws and industry standards your organization is subject to
+- the categories of sensitive items to be protected
+- the business processes they are used in
+- the risky behavior that should be limited
+- prioritize which data should be protected first based on the sensitivity of the items and risk involved.

 In general these needs tend to be 85% regulatory and compliance protection, and 15% intellectual property protection.
 Here are some suggestions on roles to include in your planning process:

 - Regulatory and compliance officers
 - Chief risk officer